 To do that, close reWASD, go to C:\ProgramData\Disc-Soft\reWASD, and delete license.dat file.
 Re-open reWASD, and enter your serial number.

 13. When I move the stick Esc (or another key) keeps reproducing

 Usually this happens if you were in Stick advanced settings, and pressed Esc to go back to main (or another buttons may be pressed by accident).
 Since reWASD hooks the keyboard presses, Esc (or another key) may have hooked and mapped to Stick High Zone.
 To delete the mapping, open the Stick advanced settings, and remove the mappings you don’t need.

 14. I want to Toggle a Turbo mapping

 Create the keycombo that consists of a mapping and a pause (like as if you would create a Turbo mapping).
-Then go to main mappings and pick Turbo.
+Then go Back to main mappings and pick Toggle.

 15. I want to prioritize vertical or horizontal axis on my D-pad

 To prioritize the vertical axis (lessen the diagonal movements) open Shortcuts menu.
 Then add four shortcuts: D-pad up + D-pad right = D-pad up; D-pad up + D-pad left = D-pad up; D-pad down + D-pad right = D-pad down; D-pad down + D-pad left = D-pad down.
 Then go to Main mappings, unmap D-pad, and reassign each of the 4 directions responsively.